Ujenyhu/Ujenyhu/README.md

 Whether it's creating web applications, designing robust APIs, or managing data, I enjoy the challenge of solving problems through code.

-I am an avid learner and very keen on using secured engineering processes to bring ideas to life! 💡
+I am an avid learner and very keen on using secured engineering principles to bring ideas to life! 💡

 When i am not coding or reading, any other fun thing i do is watch movies or sleep.😉